 Learn about the people, places, and events of the beginning of our country as you walk along Town Brook on the same paths our forefather’s walked hundreds of years ago.
 What led them to come to America?
 Is Plymouth Rock really the rock they stepped on?
 Come find out.
-Tour includes Brewster Gardens, Plymouth Rock and the historic waterfront area, Cole’s Hill, Leyden Street, part of Burial Hill and Town Square.
+Tour includes Brewster Gardens, Plymouth Rock and the historic waterfront area and the monuments, Cole’s Hill, Leyden Street, part of Burial Hill and Town Square.
 One hour tour of the historic district given by our guide in period clothing.
 Reservations are necessary.
 Free parking on site.
 Tour begins at 48 Summer Street at the Museum.

 Located on a hill in historic Plymouth, this hidden gem is the largest solid free standing granite monument in our country.
 Construction began in 1859.
 Learn who donated $15 to help build it, how long it took to build, and who sponsored each statue.
 Don’t just drive by it.
 Come and learn what each of the five statues represents and the story of how the faith of the Pilgrims is told on the monument on this 40 minute narrated tour.
 Reservations are necessary.
 Begins at 48 Summer Street at the Museum.

 Rotating exhibits expounding on the Pilgrim story including agriculture, industry, free trade and economics, including the story of the Jenney Grist Mill, built by Pilgrim John Jenney in 1636.
 Visit mid April to mid May and see thousands of river herring migrate up Town Brook on the way to spawn.